ritaxiaotian/ML_Courses/CS 61a.md

 #### Space

+#### Orders of Growth

+ A useful way to analyze a process is to categorize it along with a group of processes that all have similar requirements.
+A useful categorization is the order of growth of a process, which expresses in simple terms how the resource requirements of a process grow as a function of the input.

+ #### Growth Categories

+ Constants.
+Constant terms do not affect the order of growth of a process.
+So, for instance, Θ(n) and Θ(500⋅n) are the same order of growth.
+This property follows from the definition of theta notation, which allows us to choose arbitrary constants k1 and k2 (such as 1500) for the upper and lower bounds.
+For simplicity, constants are always omitted from orders of growth.

+Logarithms.
+The base of a logarithm does not affect the order of growth of a process.
+For instance, log2n and log10n are the same order of growth.
+Changing the base of a logarithm is equivalent to multiplying by a constant factor.

+Nesting.
+When an inner computational process is repeated for each step in an outer process, then the order of growth of the entire process is a product of the number of steps in the outer and inner processes.

+Lower-order terms.
+As the input to a process grows, the fastest growing part of a computation dominates the total resources used.
+Theta notation captures this intuition.
+In a sum, all but the fastest growing term can be dropped without changing the order of growth.

+Category	Theta Notation	Growth Description	Example Constant	Θ(1)	Growth is independent of the input	abs Logarithmic	Θ(logn)	Multiplying input increments resources	fast_exp Linear	Θ(n)	Incrementing input increments resources	exp Quadratic	Θ(n2)	Incrementing input adds n resources	one_more Exponential	Θ(bn)	Incrementing input multiplies resources	fib

 # 8. Week 8

 ## Lecture 19 Composition

+Objects can have other objects as attribute values.
+When an object of some class has an attribute value of that same class, it is a recursive object.

+#### Linked List Class

+The built-in isinstance function returns whether the first argument has a type that is or inherits from the second argument. isinstance(rest, Link) is true if rest is a Link instance or an instance of some sub-class of Link.

+The Link class has the closure property.
+Just as an element of a list can itself be a list, a Link can contain a Link as its first element.

+Recursive functions are particularly well-suited to manipulate linked lists.
+For instance, the recursive extend_link function builds a linked list containing the elements of one Link instance s followed by the elements of another Link instance t.
+Installing this function as the __add__ method of the Link class emulates the addition behavior of a built-in list.

+>>> def extend_link(s, t):
+        if s is Link.empty:
+            return t
+        else:
+            return Link(s.first, extend_link(s.rest, t))
+>>> extend_link(s, s)
+Link(3, Link(4, Link(5, Link(3, Link(4, Link(5))))))
+>>> Link.__add__ = extend_link
+>>> s + s
+Link(3, Link(4, Link(5, Link(3, Link(4, Link(5))))))

+We follow the same recursive analysis of the problem as we did while counting: partitioning n using integers up to m involves either

+partitioning n-m using integers up to m, or partitioning n using integers up to m-1.

+For base cases, we find that 0 has an empty partition, while partitioning a negative integer or using parts smaller than 1 is impossible.

+>>> def partitions(n, m):
+        """Return a linked list of partitions of n using parts of up to m.
+        Each partition is represented as a linked list.
+        """
+        if n == 0:
+            return Link(Link.empty) # A list containing the empty partition elif n < 0 or m == 0:
+            return Link.empty
+        else:
+            using_m = partitions(n-m, m)
+            with_m = map_link(lambda s: Link(m, s), using_m)
+            without_m = partitions(n, m-1)
+            return with_m + without_

 ## Lecture 20 Ordered Sets

+Sets as ordered sequences.
+One way to speed up our set operations is to change the representation so that the set elements are listed in increasing order.
+To do this, we need some way to compare two objects so that we can say which is bigger.
+In Python, many different types of objects can be compared using < and > operators, but we will concentrate on numbers in this example.
+We will represent a set of numbers by listing its elements in increasing order.

+One advantage of ordering shows up in set_contains: In checking for the presence of an object, we no longer have to scan the entire set.
+If we reach a set element that is larger than the item we are looking for, then we know that the item is not in the set:

+>>> def set_contains(s, v):
+        if empty(s) or s.first > v:
+            return False
+        elif s.first == v:
+            return True
+        else:
+            return set_contains(s.rest, v)
+>>> u = Link(1, Link(4, Link(5)))
+>>> set_contains(u, 0)
+False
+>>> set_contains(u, 4)
+True

 ## Lecture 21 Tree Sets

+Internal values.
+Previously, we defined trees in such a way that all values appeared at the leaves of the tree.
+It is also common to define trees that have internal values at the roots of each subtree.
+An internal value is called an entry in the tree.
+The Tree class below represents such trees, in which each tree has a sequence of branches that are also trees.

+>>> class Tree:
+        def __init__(self, entry, branches=()):
+            self.entry = entry
+            for branch in branches:
+                assert isinstance(branch, Tree)
+            self.branches = branches
+        def __repr__(self):
+            if self.branches:
+                return 'Tree({0}, {1})'.format(self.entry, repr(self.branches))
+            else:
+                return 'Tree({0})'.format(repr(self.entry))
+        def is_leaf(self):
+            return not self.branches
+The Tree class can represent, for instance, the values computed in an expression tree for the recursive implementation of fib, the function for computing Fibonacci numbers.
+The function fib_tree(n) below returns a Tree that has the nth Fibonacci number as its entry and a trace of all previously computed Fibonacci numbers within its branches.

+>>> def fib_tree(n):
+        if n == 1:
+            return Tree(0)
+        elif n == 2:
+            return Tree(1)
+        else:
+            left = fib_tree(n-2)
+            right = fib_tree(n-1)
+            return Tree(left.entry + right.entry, (left, right))
+>>> fib_tree(5)
+Tree(3, (Tree(1, (Tree(0), Tree(1))), Tree(2, (Tree(1), Tree(1, (Tree(0), Tree(1)))))))

 # 9. Week 9